Last Updated on

 My recommendation: The Micromax 3G USB stick is universal-friendly.

-An electric plug-in mosquito repellent
+An electric plug-in diffuser insect repellent

 So the mosquitoes are having an international feast on your skin.
 Sure, mosquito repellent spray works, but if your mosquitoes are anything like mine, they’ll find that one place between your toes that your spray missed!